imaging-atmospheric-radio-telescope/imaging_atmospheric_radio_telescope/README.md

 ![img](readme/example_event.gif)
 A possible future for ground based gamma-ray astronomy

+## Abstract
+We are on the edge of opening the gamma-ray window to astronomy.
+The gamma-ray sky turned out to be much more diverse than what was anticipated.
+Today, space born gamma-ray detectors as [Fermi-LAT](https://www-glast.stanford.edu/) perform surveys of the static and inert gamma-ray sky with years of exposure time.
+Ground based pointing telescopes investigate specific cosmic gamma-ray sources using Cherenkov light photons emitted in gamma-ray induced air-showers in earth atmosphere.
+Ground based telescopes, so called Imaging Atmospheric Cherenkov Telescopes (IACTs), have ~10e5m^2 gamma-ray collection area while satellites only have ~1m^2.
+Satellites reach gamma-ray energies as low as 1GeV while IACTs only reach down to ~100GeV.
+IACTs can only record Cherenkov light during the night in fairly clear weather conditions.
+This limits the duty time for gamma-ray astronomy down to about 15%.

+Here I propose to combine the radio detection of cosmic-ray air-showers with the imaging method of IACTs.
+I propose to explore an Imaging Atmospheric Askaryan Telescope (IAAT).
+Using the Askaryan radio emission of air-showers, together with geomagnetic radio synchrotron emission, the Askaryan telescope records image sequences of cosmic particles creating air-showers in earth atmosphere in the 1GHz to 2.5GHz radio band.
+The Askaryan telescope does not look for cosmic radio emission, but for short radio emission bursts from within earth atmosphere originated from air-showers induced by cosmic particles.
+Simulations of the Askaryan telescope are still in its infancy.
+Neither the cosmic and terrestrial radio background nor the actual performance of todays radio receivers was taken into account yet.
+Also it is not clear yet if it will be possible to tell apart cosmic gamma-rays from the much more abandon cosmic-rays.
+So be warned here before you get too excited.
+At the moment we are looking for showstoppers.
+Nevertheless, the possible reward of an Askaryan telescope with similar performance of a Cherenkov telescope, but with 100% duty cycle, will blow the doors off of todays gamma-ray astronomy.

 ## Install
 First install KIT-CORSIKA-CoREAS to simulate radio emission of air-showers.